topickering/express-upload-api/README.md

 - pLimit (to limit concurrency on function calls)
 - nodemon (to allow hot reloads when developing)

+Before running the application create a folder called `/uploads` - multer is configured to upload files to this location.
+This can be configured in `/routes/uploadRoutes.js`.

 Run the application from the command line with `npm run start`

 ## Testing